-Front setbacks: The front wall should usually be at least 4.0 metres to the front street boundary of your lot.
+Front setbacks: The front wall should generally be at least 4.0 metres to the front street boundary of the lot and in accordance with the building envelope plan.

 Side street setbacks: Side walls should usually be at least 2.0 metres from a side street boundary.